Annual Reports, Consolidated Financial Statements, Measuring Up

 - MLA Payments

-With the change of government in May 2015, an Appropriation (Interim Supply) Bill will be used to fund government operations until a new budget can be introduced in the fall of 2015.
+With the change of government in May 2015, an Appropriation (Interim Supply) Bill is being used to fund government operations until a new budget can be introduced in the fall of 2015.
 Appropriation - or Supply Bills - are what governments use to show their plans and activities to the Legislative Assembly.
 Every dollar spent by a government department must be approved through an Appropriation Act or other financial legislation, which is passed by the Legislative Assembly.
+More information:

 - News release: Bill 3 restores stability to Alberta’s education, health care and human services, and freezes tuition - June 18, 2015